Mental Health

 - Thoughts of self-harm or suicide

-Our psychotherapists, psychologists, counsellors and coaches offer a safe space where you can be heard, where you can heal, and where you can grow.
 Skilful therapy can even change your adult brain and the way that it’s wired.
 Past trauma can be healed, old patterns can shift, and new possibilities can emerge.
-Working hand-in-hand with you, they can identify the pillars that are crumbling and put in a place a personalised plan to support and strengthen your mental wellbeing at every life stage.

-At IMI, we recognise the link between gut health, nutrient deficiencies and hormonal imbalances on mental health.
-If you’re struggling with bouts of the blues, our naturopaths can help to identify hidden culprits through simple diagnostic testing.
-Tailored to your needs, they may prescribe customised nourishing herbs, potent supplements, and lifestyle and dietary changes.
-Based on your symptoms, they may suggest restorative therapies like osteopathy, acupuncture, craniosacral therapy and more to rebalance and improve energy levels and bolster your mental health.
+Tailored to your needs, they may prescribe customised herbs, supplements, lifestyle and dietary changes.
+Based on your symptoms, they may suggest restorative therapies like osteopathy, acupuncture, craniosacral therapy to rebalance energy levels and bolster your mental health.

 The following are a mix of resources from various teachers, poets and traditions that have been personally recommended by our counsellors, psychotherapists and mindfulness teachers: